About the Webinar

 Indonesia is not only home to diverse species of plants and animals including the endangered Sumatran tiger of which there are only 400 remaining, but its carbon-rich peatlands are also critical to millions of Indonesians.

-Join Dr. Amy Moas, Greenpeace Forests Campaigner for an interactive discussion on Greenpeace’s work to save the Paradise Forests of Indonesia.
+In this episode of the Greenpeace Roadshow, Dr. Amy Moas, Greenpeace Forests Campaigner leads an interactive discussion on Greenpeace’s work to save the Paradise Forests of Indonesia.
 Amy is an expert on the plight of Indonesia’s Paradise Forests – home to Sumatran tigers, orangutans, and tree kangaroos – and a champion for Greenpeace’s campaign to stop forest destruction for palm oil.

 About Dr. Amy Moas

 Dr. Amy Moas was a researcher and instructor at the University of Nevada, Las Vegas before joining Greenpeace.
 She taught environmental science courses and most recently focused her research on forestry issues relating to REDD and land tenure in Papua New Guinea.
 Prior to her time in academia, Amy worked for Environment Now, a small nonprofit focusing on climate and energy issues.

 Amy has a doctorate in Environmental Science from the University of Nevada, Las Vegas, a Masters degree in Environmental Policy from Oxford University and bachelors degrees in Biology and Public Relations from the University of Southern California.